 The Company manages its liquidity risk through the mechanisms described above and as part of Capital Disclosures below.
 The Company has historically relied on issuances of shares to develop projects and to finance day-to-day operations and may do so again in the future.

-The Company has no significant long-term liabilities.
+The Company has no significant long-term liabilities other than reclamation obligations.
 All other contractually obligated cash flows are payable within the next fiscal year.

 Classification of Financial Instruments